Unidata/awips2-goesr/edexOsgi/com.raytheon.uf.edex.plugin.goesr/utility/common_static/base/satellite/goesr/descriptions/README.txt

 the 3rd dimension.

-The descriptive elements are used to specify the physicalElement, creatingEntity, source, sectorID, satHeight, units, and dataTime of a SatelliteRecord.
-Each description can include a constant value, an attribute name whose value will be stored in the correct attribute, or a format and a list of attributes whose values will be used within the format.
-The dataTime description also requires a date format that will be used to parse a date from an the specified attribute.
+The descriptive elements are used to specify the physicalElement, creatingEntity, source, sectorID, satHeight, and units of a SatelliteRecord.
+Each description can be a constant value, an attribute or variable whose value will be stored in the correct attribute, or a format and a list of constants, attributes, and variables whose values will be used within the format.

+The dataTime element has a refTime element that requires a value, attribute, or variable that holds the refTime as either a formatted String or as an offset from an epoch.
+If the refTime value is a formatted String, it also requires a date format that will be used to parse a date from an the specified field.
+If the refTime value is an offset from an epoch, the epoch must be specified as well as the offset units.

-For netcdf files that contain multiple products a description contaiing a data element should be created for each product.
+For netcdf files that contain multiple products, a description containing a data element should be created for each product.
 The descriptive for a description with a data element will only be applied to products created with the data.
 Any description without a data element will be applied to all the satellite records